Facebook, Twitter, Google say they’re committed to fighting Russian meddling

 Facebook General Counsel Colin Stretch; Sean Edgett, Twitter's top lawyer; and Richard Salgado, Google's director of law enforcement and information security, appeared at a Senate Judiciary subcommittee hearing on Tuesday to discuss how Russia used these companies to influence the 2016 presidential election through disinformation and fake news.

-It's the first of three hearings.
-On Wednesday, the three executives will testify before the House and the Senate Intelligence Committee in separate sessions (Follow CBS News's live blog of the testimony here).
+The two-and-a-half hour session, which at times grew animated with senators appearing frustrated with some of the answers, was the first of three hearings.
+On Wednesday, the three executives will testify before the House and the Senate Intelligence committees in separate sessions.
+(Follow CBS News' live blog of the testimony here.)

 "We had a foreign government apparently buying thousands of dollars of advertising to create discontent and discord," Republican Sen. Lindsey Graham of South Carolina said as he opened the subcommittee hearing Tuesday.